brandonbrown/DWA/ClassContent/Module-2-Pivot/Milestone-1.md

 The project spec should be a series of three markdown files contained within your repo in a folder on the root level labeled docs with a table of contents ```./docs/readme.md``` linking each major article (Brief, Spec, Project Milestones) to its proper section within each corresponding file.
 Each document should employ markdown formatting and good informational hierarchy techniques to convey their contents effectively.

-A majority of this milestone's content will be a slight refactoring content you have already developed and with a light brush up based upon your lessons learned while developing your MVP in addition to some new sections researched this week.
+A majority of this milestone's content will be a slight refactoring of content you have already developed and with a light brush up based upon your lessons learned while developing your MVP in addition to some new sections researched this week.

 ## Requirements